abiquo/api-load-test/README.md

 * *undeployMs* time from DEPLOYED to NOT_DEPLOYED/UNKNOWN

 and a summary of all the virtual machine jobs:
-* vm taskId jobId taskType jobType state creation timestamp
+* vm taskType jobType state creation timestamp